modotte/Enceladus/README.md

 ### Running

+> NOTE: You can override server properties in `config.json`.

-1. Change current directory into *Server/* directory.
+1. Change current directory into ***Server*** directory.
 2. Generate SSL certificates first by running `sh generate_ssl.sh`.
 3. Change server credentials according to your setup in `config.json` file.
     - You can override ***config.json*** location by assigning the absolute path using `ENCELADUS_CONFIG_FILE` environment variable.
     - Example: `ENCELADUS_CONFIG_FILE="$HOME/config.json"` on Linux systems.
 4. `dotnet run` or `./Enceladus` to start the server.
-5. Visit `gemini://localhost:1965/`, the homepage of the server using the clients that you can find by scrolling to the bottom of this page.
+5. Visit `gemini://localhost:1965/`, the homepage of the server using the client that you can find by scrolling to the bottom of this page.

+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.

 ## License